Skip to main content

 })

-// Record events in bulk
+// Record usage in bulk

 await nats.publish('solvapay.meter.recordBulk', {